 The profession of Intellectual Property Attorney, also called CPI, is regulated by the Intellectual Property Code

-CPI is an independent professional; a scientist and/or lawyer with a specialised legal degree.
+A CPI is an independent professional, a engineer and/or lawyer with a specialised legal degree.

 It is mandatory to possess: